 That stated, a number of solutions for hybrid mobile applications exist.
 These include HTML5 Canvas and WebGL, both of which are well-suited for building applications like games.
 Furthermore, technologies like these are more approachable for developers through libraries like Paper.js, EaselJS, and others.
 And it’s not just for game development.
-For developers building more traditional, line-of-business applications, there are frameworks like Famo.us and Kendo UI.
+For developers building more traditional, line-of-business applications, there are many frameworks available.

 Finally, it’s important to recognize that hybrid isn’t the be-all and end-all approach for mobile application development.
 Earlier in this article, I cited the challenge of overcoming the inconsistencies between WebViews.
 Other challenges remain.
 In fact, with hybrid, you can find yourself targeting the features of a mobile platform only to discover that they’re inaccessible because the plug-ins for them are out-of-date, unreliable, or (even worse) missing altogether.
 In this scenario, you are faced with the dilemma of either removing an application feature or writing the plug-in yourself.

 If you’re curious to learn more about hybrid application development, I would encourage you to check out Apache Cordova, build a prototype, and evaluate the results for yourself.
-I would also recommend checking out Telerik AppBuilder.
-It offers solutions to many challenges that crop up in the world of mobile application development.
-It’s an environment that can integrate with many popular IDEs like Visual Studio and Sublime Text, and it has a number of project templates to get you up & running quickly.
+I would also recommend checking out NativeScript as it combines the best of all worlds; a web-like development environment with native capabilities.
+It’s a platform that can integrate with many popular IDEs like Visual Studio and Sublime Text, and it has a number of project templates to get you up and running quickly.

-The thing to remember about hybrid mobile application development is that it’s not a single approach; rather, it’s a spectrum of options ranging between web and native.
+The thing to remember about mobile application development in general is that it’s not a single approach; rather, it’s a spectrum of options ranging between web and native.
 Determining if it’s the right choice for you requires evaluating the options presented in this article.

 Header image courtesy of Luke Wroblewski